teamniteo/handbook/5_People/nitean-recognition.md

 To keep things interesting, Niteans can redeem their points from the [list of awesome rewards](https://bonus.ly/company/catalog_items?show=custom&country=SI) we have.

+We have a reward for shipping if you want the items delivered to your doorstep.
+This can only be redeemed once for every quarter so make sure to redeem all the items you want shipped.

+One other way for collecting rewards is on IRLs.
+Just make sure to redeem the items at least a week before so they can be included in the preparation and packing.

 While trialists can already start collecting points, only permanent Niteans can redeem.